mudymudy/aBPA/README.md

 First you need to have `nextflow` installed.
 Please visit: https://www.nextflow.io/docs/latest/install.html and follow the instructions.

-After installing `nextflow`, if you wish to be able to call the executable without explicitly define the full PATH please do:
+After installing `nextflow`, if you wish to be able to call the executable without explicitly define the full PATH while not having to use sudo:

 ### Open your bashrc file: